Trump Foundation agrees to dissolve with judge to oversee dispersal

 “This is an important victory for the rule of law, making clear that there is one set of rules for everyone.
 We’ll continue to move our suit forward to ensure that the Trump Foundation and its directors are held to account for their clear and repeated violations of state and federal law.”

-Trump Organization attorney Alan Futerfas told NBC News on Tuesday that his clients are “happy we could get it resolved” with the New York Attorney General's Office.
+Trump Organization attorney Alan Futerfas told NBC News on Tuesday that his clients are “happy we could get it resolved” with Underwood's office.

 Futerfas also said his clients were the ones who sought a dissolution in the first place.